MoisesRBitton/expense-tracker-uofl/README.md

-# UofL Expense Tracker
+# Red Budget

 A modern, full-stack web application designed to help University of Louisville students manage their personal expenses with ease.
 Built with React, TypeScript, Node.js, and SQLite.

 ## 🎯 Project Overview

-The UofL Expense Tracker is a comprehensive financial management tool specifically designed for University of Louisville students.
+Red Budget is a comprehensive financial management tool specifically designed for University of Louisville students.
 It provides an intuitive interface for tracking expenses, managing budgets, and gaining insights into spending habits.

 ### Key Features